-where computername is the name of the computer where the Central Monitoring Service is installed, and port number is the HTTPS port that the service exposes (See Installation Prerequisites).
+where computername is the name of the computer where the Central Monitoring Service is installed, and port number is the HTTPS port that the service exposes (See Installation Prorequisites)

-- 3. On the main reports page, near the bottom, is a "Product Installer" link for the Setup program.
+- 3. On the login page there is a small link below the credential window with a link for "Satellite Installer".
 Download and run the setup program. - 4.
 The License Agreement page will appear.

-- 5. Click Next to advance through the wizard, accept the license agreement, select a destination location, and then display the Select Components page. - Select the Satellite Monitoring Service option.
-Note: If you don't have access to a remote Console, select the Console User Interface option as well. - 7.
-Click Next repeatedly while accepting all the defaults. - 8.
+- 5. Click Next to advance through the wizard, accept the license agreement, select a destination location, and then display the Select Components page. - 6.
+Select the Satellite Monitoring Service option.

+Note: If you don't have access to a remote Console, select the Console User Interface option as well.

+- 7. Click Next repeatedly while accepting all the defaults. - 8.
 Ensure all options are selected on the Completing the PA Server Monitor Setup Wizard page, and then click Finish.
 The Configure Satellite Monitoring Service window will appear.